 You can use the search bar to search for individual racers or click on All Racers List to get a full list of the racers.

-If you select a racers’ name you will open their racer window.
+If you click on a racer’s name you will open their Edit Racer window.
 In this window, you will be able view and change any information unique to that racer that has been imported from the registration.
 Note that:

-- No matter where you click on a racers name in Zone4 Timing (Start List, Results ect) you will open their racer window.
+- If you click on a racer’s name anywhere in Zone4 Timing (Start List, Results, etc) you will open their Edit Racer window.

 - Changes made to a racers information here will not be reflected in the registration system.